a5c-ai/seed-generic/README.md

 - Review and approve PRs promptly to avoid re-work

 ### Build Failures?
-- Tag `@build-fixer-agent` in the failing PR or create a new issue
+- Tag `@ build-fixer-agent` in the failing PR or create a new issue
 - Check Actions tab for detailed error logs
 - Agents will automatically retry failed builds